Through your earnings or pension

 HMRC will write to you before the start of the next tax year explaining that your tax code will change.

-If you don’t want debt included in your tax code
+If you do not want debt included in your tax code

 You’ll need to either: